 About University of East Anglia

-In the latest Research Excellent Framework (REF) 2014 UEA came 10th in the UK for the quality of its research outputs and 21st overall amongst all mainstream British institutions (2014 Research Excellence Framework).
-The results show that over 82% of our research is rated as ' World-leading' or 'Internationally excellent' (REF 2014), confirming UEA’s position as a premier research institution making a substantial impact on the global challenges facing society.
+UEA is 10th in the UK for quality of research outputs (Times Higher REF 2014 analysis) and over 82% of UEA research rated as 'world-leading' or 'internationally excellent' (Research Excellence Framework (REF) 2014), confirming UEA’s position as a premier research institution making a substantial impact on the global challenges facing society.

 Four Faculties provide research-led teaching with academic rigor in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.